kuhn-ruess/cmdbsyncer-docs/docs/mcp/index.md

 ### sse — HTTP / Server-Sent Events

-For remote clients or shared deployments, run the server as an HTTP service:
+For remote clients or shared deployments, run the server as an HTTP service.
+**Do not pass `--user`/`--password`** in this mode — the server authenticates each request individually:

 ```bash
 cmdbsyncer-mcp --transport sse --host 0.0.0.0 --port 8765
 ```

 The SSE endpoint lives at `http://<host>:<port>/sse`.
-Auth is still bound at startup from the same credentials; every session that connects inherits the bound user.
-Reverse-proxy this through nginx/Apache for HTTPS.
+Each connecting client sends Basic credentials and is gated by the `mcp` (or `all`) role.
+Put the service behind nginx/Apache for HTTPS termination — direct plain HTTP from non-localhost is refused with 401.

 | Flag | Env var | Default |
 |---|---|---|